speedyrulz/Herrgotts-H3-Infinite-Continuation-Suite/README.md

 ### ComfyUI Manager / Registry

-Once published, search for **Herrgotts-H3-Infinite-Continuation-Suite** in ComfyUI Manager and install it normally.
+Search for **Herrgotts-H3-Infinite-Continuation-Suite** in ComfyUI Manager and install.

 ### Manual installation